Backyard Beehive Initiative

 • Beekeeping curriculum is provided to the trainee, with supplemental material for trainee to learn more about beekeeping on their own time.

-• Trainees are expected (but not obligated) to purchase the beehive at the end of the program for the cost of the woodenware/equipment, at which point the trainee will take over management of beehive.
+• Trainees are expected (but not obligated) to purchase the beehive at the end of the program for the cost of the wooden-ware/equipment (approximately $325), at which point the trainee will take over management of beehive.

 • Ideal locations to host a beehive must receive at least four hours of direct sunlight and away from the threat of flooding.